amusecode/amuse/doc/reference/style_guide.rst

 ==================

-This Style Guide covers the sourcecode written in the AMUSE project.
+This Style Guide covers the source code written in the AMUSE project.
 The source of the existing codes, integrated into AMUSE, do not have to follow this guide.
 Existing codes are not rewritten.